 – report suspected cases of child abuse and neglect to the proper authorities

-- participate in meetings/educational development opportunities as required at regional conferences, national conferences program funder meetings and/or local workshops
+– participate in meetings/educational development opportunities as required at regional conferences, national conferences and local workshops

-In addition to this, the incumbent must have:
+In addition to this, the incumbents must have:

 – a high level of initiative, be a self-starter